paxcentauri/paxcentauri/README.md

 - 👋 Hello there!
 I’m Shikhar, a 4th year Computer Engineering Undergraduate at the University of Toronto.
-- 💻 Currently a Software Security Engineer Intern at [AMD](https://www.amd.com).
+- 💻 Previously a Software Security Engineer Intern at [AMD](https://www.amd.com).
 - 👀 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/shikhar-chaurasia-768955200/) or via email: cshikhar15@gmail.com

 <!---